 Japantown in San Francisco is one of only three Japantowns remaining in the U.S. today.
 This little neighborhood is very walkable and has plenty of parking in the mall’s underground garage, making visits easy for the family.
 Many of the shops there are family businesses that have been operating for generations.
 It’s a great place to learn more about Japanese culture and eat some amazing food.
-We’ve got loads of recs below!
+Check out all our recs below!

 photo: Monica O. via Yelp